blib-la/hyv/docs/16_b_CREATING_A_MONGODB_STORE_ADAPTER.md

 }
 ```

-If no message with the given ID is found, the method throws an error.
+If no message matching the provided ID is found, the method will throw an error.

 ## Connecting to MongoDB

-Before using the `MongoDBStoreAdapter`, make sure to connect to your MongoDB database using
+Before employing the `MongoDBStoreAdapter`, it is essential to establish a connection to your
-Mongoose.
-You can do this in your main application file:
+MongoDB database using Mongoose.
+This can be done in your main application file:

 ```typescript
 mongoose.connect("mongodb://localhost:27017/mydb", {